halvtomat/katacoda-scenarios/github-action/step6.md

 Another useful one is [Merge Branch](https://github.com/marketplace/actions/branch-merge) which can be used to automatically merge a branch.

-Start as always be creating a file `.github/workflows/merge.yml` and writing the `name` and `on` attributes in the YAML file.
+As always a file called `merge.yml` has been created.
+Write the `name` and `on` attributes in the YAML file.

 ```yaml
 name: Merge